 The Victim Card: A Narcissist’s Favorite Trick

 Narcissists have a knack for twisting reality to suit their needs.
 They often portray themselves as the injured party.
-The mental gymnastics narcissists go through to manipulate any and everything is unbelievable.
+The mental gymnastics narcissists go through to manipulate anything and everything is unbelievable.

 They are creative.
 Their imaginations run wild with justifications of why they did what they did or said what they said.
 Your head will constantly spin trying to make sense of it all.
 Narcissists will justify all of their actions.
 They will reverse the situation to make the issue seem as if the person they are hurting is hurting them.
 They will go to great lengths to maintain their position of victimhood.